-Dr Carl-Magnus Larsson is appointed as the CEO of ARPANSA.
+Dr Carl-Magnus Larsson appointed as the CEO of ARPANSA.

 1 July 2010

-The Australian National Radiation Dose Register (ANRDR) is established to collect, store, manage and disseminate records of radiation doses received by workers in the course of their employment in a centralised database.
-The ANRDR is a system for uranium mining workers to be able to request their individual dose history record.
+The Australian National Radiation Dose Register is established to collect, store, manage and disseminate records of radiation doses received by uranium miners in the course of their employment in a centralised database.
+The Dose Register is a system for uranium mining workers to be able to request their individual dose history record.

 4 February 2011

-The Australian Clinical Dosimetry Service (ACDS) which is a joint initiative between the Department of Health and Ageing and ARPANSA is officially launched by the Parliamentary Secretary for Health and Ageing, the Hon Catherine King, MP at ARPANSA's Yallambie campus.
-The ACDS was created to audit radiotherapy doses to provide an integrated national approach to promoting safety and quality in radiotherapy and lead to further improvements in patient treatment outcomes.
+The Australian Clinical Dosimetry Service (ACDS) officially launched to audit radiotherapy doses to provide an integrated national approach to promoting safety and quality in radiotherapy and lead to further improvements in patient treatment outcomes.

 11 March 2011

-Immediately following the Great East-Japan Earthquake and Tsunami, ARPANSA commences comprehensive assessment of the situation to advise the Government and the Australian public on radiation protection and nuclear safety issues associated with the nuclear emergency.
+Immediately following the Great East-Japan Earthquake and Tsunami, ARPANSA commences comprehensive assessment of the disaster to advise the Australian Government and public on the scope and likely effects of the event.

 Formal organisational restructure of ARPANSA rolled out.

-Decommissioning of ANSTO's Moata reactor which was a first for Australia.
-ARPANSA is satisfied that radioactive waste from the decommissioning process had been appropriately transferred to an existing waste licence and that there was no residual danger from radiation in the building that had housed the reactor.
+Decommissioning of ANSTO's Moata reactor - a first for Australia.
+ARPANSA is satisfied that radioactive waste from the decommissioning process had been appropriately transferred to an existing waste licence with no residual danger from radiation in the reactor building.

-The IAEA IRRS follow-up mission concludes that most recommendations and suggestions from the 2007 IRRS review have been addressed by ARPANSA and that ARPANSA should be commended for this accomplishment.
+IAEA IRRS follow-up mission concludes that most recommendations and suggestions from the 2007 IRRS review have been addressed and that ARPANSA should be commended for this accomplishment.

-Department of Health and Ageing commences a review of the ARPANS Act.
+Department of Health and Ageing commences a review of ARPANS Act .